MQKGitHub/Offensive-Security-Tooling/README.md

 ### 🔓 Hydra
 - Learned how to use Hydra to brute-force login credentials on services like SSH and HTTP POST forms by automating login attempts with wordlists.
 - Practised identifying valid login responses and tuning Hydra options for performance and detection of failed logins.

 ### 🧭 Gobuster: The Basics
-- coming soon...
+- Learned how to use Gobuster to enumerate web directories, DNS subdomains, and virtual hosts using different modes and wordlists.
-- coming soon...
+- Gained hands-on experience with `dir`, `dns`, and `vhost` modes while identifying hidden resources through brute-force techniques.

 ### 🐚 Shells Overview
 - coming soon...